youtype/boto3_stubs_docs/mypy_boto3_sagemaker/client.md

 ### create_model_package

-Creates a model package that you can use to create Amazon SageMaker models or list on AWS Marketplace, or a versioned model that is part of a model group.
+Creates a model package that you can use to create Amazon SageMaker models or list on Amazon Web Services Marketplace, or a versioned model that is part of a model group.

 Type annotations for `boto3.client("sagemaker").create_model_package` method.